IRLL/HierarchyCraft/README.rst

 * "required": All (recursively) required items and zones for the given task will be associated with an achievement subtask.
 * "inputs": Items and zones consumed by any transformation solving the task will be associated with an achievement subtask.

-For example, let's add the "required" reward shaping to out get_diamond task:
+For example, let's add the "required" reward shaping to the get_diamond task:

 .. code:: python